Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 rho      = lambda/mu  # Utilization ratio
 ```

 R has several tricks that you can use to make calculations easier.
-Since variables are vectorized, adding sequences is really easy.
+Since variables are vectorized, adding sequences is easy.
 You will not need a loop.
-The first thing we will need to do is to calculate the probability that n (defined above) equals 0.
+The first thing we will need to do is to calculate the probability that `n` (defined above) equals 0.
 This is given by the slightly alarming-looking equation:

 \noindent Probability that n = 0:
 \begin{equation}